Sharp bounds for the intersection of nodal lines with certain curves: Abstract

 \section{Abstract}

-{ Let $Y$ be a hyperbolic surface and let $\phi$ be a Laplacian eigenfunction having eigenvalue $-1/4-\tau^2$ with $\tau>0$.
-For a fixed analytic curve $\gamma$ of finite length, we study the number of zeros of $\phi$ on $\gamma$ in terms of $\tau$.
-When $Y$ is compact and $\gamma$ is a geodesic circle, or when $Y$ is of finite volume and $\gamma$ is a closed horocycle, we prove $\gamma$ is ``good'' in the sense of \cite{pa}.
-As a result, we get a sharp upper bound for the number of zeros of $\phi$ on $\gamma$ of form $\ll \tau$. }
+Let $Y$ be a hyperbolic surface and let $\phi$ be a Laplacian eigenfunction having eigenvalue $-1/4-\tau^2$ with $\tau>0$.
+Let $N(\phi)$ be the set of nodal lines of $\phi$.
+For a fixed analytic curve $\gamma$ of finite length, we study the number of intersections between $N(\phi)$ and $\gamma$ in terms of $\tau$.
+When $Y$ is compact and $\gamma$ a geodesic circle, or when $Y$ has finite volume and $\gamma$ is a closed horocycle, we prove that $\gamma$ is ``good'' in the sense of \cite{pa}.
+As a result, we obtain that the number of intersections between $N(\phi)$ and $\gamma$ is $O(\tau)$.
+This bound is sharp.